Ciela-Institute/caustics/paper.md

 simulated mock lensing images.
 By leveraging GPUs it can generate orders of magnitude more lenses in the same amount of time.
-Since many machine learning algorithms are "data hungry", this translates to better performance with more exmaples to learn from.
+Since many machine learning algorithms are "data hungry", this translates to better performance with more examples to learn from.
 Second, as a differentiable lensing simulator, `caustics` can be integrated directly into machine learning workflows.
 This could mean using `caustics` as part of a loss function.
 Alternatively, it could be through a statistical paradigm like diffusion modelling.
 It has already been